evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

 | NB | Job Start Date >= 1/1/2010 ▪️ Expiration Date >= 1/1/2010 ▪️ Permit Type = NB or FO ▪️ Work Type is NULL |
 | A1 | Job Start Date >= 1/1/2010 ▪️ Expiration Date >= 1/1/2010 ▪️ Permit Type = AL or FO ▪️ Work Type is NULL |

-Each one of these cleaned data files were joined to the 301 Building Footprints data by BIN using QGIS, like the OLT Classification.
-The fields that were kept from the csv files were the following:
+Each one of these cleaned data files was joined to the 301 Building Footprints data by BIN using QGIS, like the OLT Classification.
+The fields that were kept from the CSV files were the following:

 * Job Type ➡️ the type of job
 * Permit Type ➡️ the type of permit